mollie/SalesforceCommerceCloud/README.md

 - `mollieOrderStatus`: string - the payment status recieved from Mollie
 - `mollieUsedTransactionAPI`: string - api used for creating payment (payment / order)
 - `mollieRefundStatus`: enum of strings - the status of the refund
+- `mollieOrderIsAuthorized`: boolean - the order is authorized

 ### Profile
 - `mollieCustomerId`: string - the id of the Mollie customer (used for single click payments)